music-dsp-collection/chunkware-simple-dynamics/README.md

-chunkware-simple-dynamics
+Chunkware Simple Dynamics
 =========================

-Simple compressor, limiter, gate et.c by chunkware.com, originally posted on musicdsp.org, but lost until recently.
+Simple compressor, limiter, gate etc. by chunkware.com, originally posted on musicdsp.org, but lost until recently.
 This is the version of the source that ben-benvesco-com published.

+License: BSD-like.